• Skip to primary navigation

 • Chicken Bones: Provides the foundation of flavor and richness in the broth.
 Using a mix of different bones, such as backs, necks, and wings, will result in a well-rounded flavor.

-• Carrots: Contributes a natural sweetness to the broth, and also provide vitamins and minerals.
+• Carrots: Contributes a natural sweetness and also provide vitamins and minerals.

-• Celery Stalks: Adds a mild, slightly bitter flavor to the broth and provides additional minerals and vitamins.
+• Celery Stalks: Adds a mild flavor and provides additional minerals and vitamins.

-• Onions: Adds a depth of flavor to the broth and also help to sweeten it.
-They also contain sulfur compounds that are said to help support the immune system.
+• Onions: Adds a depth of flavor and also help to sweeten it.

-• Garlic Cloves: Adds a pungent and slightly sweet flavor to the broth, as well as being a natural antimicrobial.
+• Garlic Cloves: Adds a slightly sweet flavor.

-• Whole Cloves: Adds a warm, sweet, and spicy flavor to the broth.
+• Whole Cloves: Adds a warm, sweet, and spicy flavor.
 They are commonly used in soups and broths, but should be removed before consuming the broth.

-• Dried Basil Leaves: Adds a fragrant and sweet flavor to the broth.
+• Dried Basil Leaves: Adds a fragrant and sweet flavor.

-• Dried Thyme Leaves: Adds a earthy and slightly minty flavor to the broth.
+• Dried Thyme Leaves: Adds an earthy and slightly minty flavor.

-• Salt: Used to enhance the flavor of the broth.
+• Salt: Enhances the flavor.
 It should be added in moderation to taste.

-• Ground Black Pepper: Adds a warm and slightly pungent flavor to the broth and is used to season the broth.
+• Ground Black Pepper: Adds a warm flavor and is used to season the broth.

 • Water: The base of the broth and helps to extract the flavors from the ingredients.